Cardiac & Heart Screening in Singapore

 Who Should Consider Heart Screening?

 Heart disease is a significant health concern in Singapore, as it is one of the leading causes of death.
-In 2020, cardiovascular disease in Singapore was responsible for 31.4% of all deaths.
+According to the Singapore Heart Foundation, in 2024, cardiovascular disease was responsible for 30.5% of all deaths in Singapore.
 This translates to nearly one in three deaths in Singapore being caused by heart diseases or strokes.
+These numbers may sound alarming, but the good news is that many heart conditions can be detected early and managed effectively with regular screening.

 • Individuals Aged 40 and Above – As age increases, so does the risk of heart disease.
 Regular screenings can help catch any early signs of heart problems.